Optimal Designs for 2^k Factorial Experiments with Binary Response

-We considered the problem of obtaining locally D-optimal designs for factorial experiments with a binary response and $k$ qualitative factors at two levels each.
-However, if there are quantitative factors, one might argue that restricting those to only two levels might not be the best idea.
-In reality, experimenters often reduce the number of levels, and two-level factorial designs are widely used in practice.
-Actually these two-level designs are often the optimal ones, with the caveat that the model under consideration is a linear model.
-Examples can be found in Miller and Sitter (2001), Grimshaw et al. (2001), Hamada and Nelder (1997), Vasandani and Govindaraj (1995), and Street and Burgess (2007).
-The choice of optimal designs for quantitative or mixed factors under generalized linear models is a topic of future research.

-For binary response, the logit link is the most commonly used link in practice.
-The situation under this link function is close to that in the linear model case because typically $w_i$'s are not too close to $0$ and relatively homogeneous, hence the uniform design is expected to perform well, since they are optimal for the linear model case.
-But this is not the case for other link functions.
+\fontsize{10.95}{14pt plus.8pt minus .6pt}\selectfont For binary response, the logit link is the most commonly used link in practice.
+The situation under this link function is close to that in the linear model case because typically $w_i$'s are not too close to $0$ and do not vary much.
+Similar to the cases of linear models, uniform designs perform well under logit link, more than other popular link functions.
 In general, the performance of the logit and probit links are similar, while that of the complementary log-log link is somewhat different from others.
-For example, if we consider a $2^2$ experiment with main-effects model, the relative efficiency of the uniform design with respect to the Bayes optimal design is 99.99\% under logit link, but is only 89.6\% under complementary log-log link.
-Figure~\ref{fig1} provides a graphical display of the function $\nu$ for commonly used link functions.
+For example, if we consider a $2^2$ experiment with a main-effects model, the efficiency of the uniform design with respect to the Bayes D-optimal design is 99.99\% under logit link, but is only 89.6\% under complementary log-log link.
+Figure~\ref{fig1} provides a graphical display of the weight function $(w)$ for commonly used link functions.
 As seen from the figure, complementary log-log link function is not symmetric about 0.
 This partly explains the poor performance of the uniform design under this link.
 Nevertheless, the EW D-optimal designs are still highly efficient across different link functions.
-For the same setup, the relative efficiencies of EW designs with respect to the corresponding Bayesian optimal designs are $99.99\%$ (logit link), $99.94\%$ (probit link), $99.77\%$ (log-log link), and $100.00\%$ (complementary log-log link), respectively.
+For the same setup, the efficiencies of EW designs with respect to the corresponding Bayesian D-optimal designs are $99.99\%$ (logit link), $99.94\%$ (probit link), $99.77\%$ (log-log link), and $100.00\%$ (complementary log-log link), respectively.
+From all of our simulations it appears that EW D-optimal designs are excellent surrogates of Bayes D-optimal designs.
+A more extensive investigation is planned for the future.

+{It should also be noted that the efficiencies depend on the priors used for the parameters, and hence the prior on the $\boldsymbol\beta$s should be different for different link functions in order to maintain roughly consistent prior beliefs about the success probabilities under different experimental setups.}